American sports star Ronda Rousey proved she was game for a laugh a she took time out to attempt to pronounce some popular Irish names.

 Unfortunately, it would seem that she has spent so much time in the gym that she has been unable to get to the cinema, as Saoirse was one of several names she failed to pronounce correctly.

 Do you think you would do better that Ronda if you were asked to pronounce the names on that list?
-Take a look below the video for a guide on how to pronounce the Irish names

 Take a look at the video below.
 Warning strong language.